fsr-musicbot/musicbot/RESEARCH.md

 ## Models

 - `https://huggingface.co/spaces/facebook/MusicGen`: good for melodies, instrumentals.
 Maybe we need to separate the vocals from the audio.
-It can play instruments, conditioned on a melody
+It can play instruments, conditioned on a melody.
+It seems to ignore the vocals from the input file.